pavlosdais/Quoridor/README.md

 - `make` to compile </br>
 - `make play` to compile and play </br>
 - `make clear` to clear excess object files created during compilation </br>
-- `make ref` to use the referee, change referee settings at the makefile
+- `make ref` to use the referee, the settings can be changed at the makefile

 ## **About**
 The project is based on assignment 4, semester 1, dpt. of Informatics and Telecommunications - UoA (2021), where it won first place at the department's local competition.
 Other programs, including but not exclusively, from the competition can be found over at the `otherProgs` folder.